Jachdich/text-meme-editor/README.md

 Note: this is highly unstable.
 It reads and writes to `mem1.txt` only currently.

 Use [tiv](https://github.com/stefanhaustein/TerminalImageViewer) to convert a meme template to a .txt file.
-Then make sure you have rust and cargo installed, and run `cargo run` in this directory.
+Then make sure you have rust and cargo installed, and run `cargo run --release` in this directory.
 It doesnt render the screen 'till you press a key.

 # Controls